SAI3D: Segment Any Instance in 3D Scenes: Experiment

 \subsection{Experiment Setup}

-\paragraph{Datasets} ScanNet++~\cite{yeshwanth2023scannet++} is a very recently released indoor dataset that offers posed RGB-D streams, high-quality 3D geometry captured by advanced laser technology, and comprehensive object annotations.
-Compared with previous datasets, ScanNet++ features higher-resolution 3D geometry and finer-grained data annotations, especially for long-tail semantics.
-ScanNet++ poses new challenges that reflect real-world applications, making it ideal for evaluation in terms of open-vocabulary methods.
-Following Mask3D~\cite{schult2023mask3d}, we also adopt the well-studied dataset ScanNet200~\cite{rozenberszki2022language}, which builds upon the classic ScanNet~dataset \cite{dai2017scannet} and extends the semantic annotations to 200 classes.
+\textbf{Datasets.} \textbf{ScanNet++}~\cite{yeshwanth2023scannet++} is a very recently released indoor dataset that offers posed RGB-D streams, high-quality 3D geometry captured by advanced laser technology, and comprehensive object annotations.
+Compared with previous datasets, ScanNet++ features higher-resolution 3D geometry and finer-grained data annotations, especially for long-tail semantics, which poses new challenges that reflect real-world applications. \yd{To better validate the robustness of our method, we also incorporate the well-studied \textbf{ScanNetV2} \cite{dai2017scannet}, \textbf{ScanNet200} \cite{rozenberszki2022language} (with 200 semantic classes) and \textbf{Matterport3D}\cite{Matterport3D} datasets.
+Please see supplementary for more details.}

-\paragraph{Evaluation metrics.} We evaluate the numerical results with the widely-used Average Precision score.
+\textbf{Evaluation metrics.} We evaluate the numerical results with the widely-used Average Precision score.
 Following the baselines \cite{takmaz2023openmask3d,schult2023mask3d,rozenberszki2023unscene3d}, we report scores at IoU scores of 25 \% and 50 \% (AP@25, AP@50) and averaged over all overlaps between [50 \% and 95 \%] at 5 \% steps.
 We adopt two evaluation setups: \textit{class-agnostic} instance segmentation focuses only on the accuracy of the instance masks themselves, and \textit{semantic} instance segmentation that also considers their associated semantic labels.
 We calculated the average score across all semantic categories to obtain the overall performance.